Local SEO Guide for Moving Companies:

 • Homepage: Similar to the chapter title of a book, the title tag is the single most important element on your homepage.
 It should be between 50 and 65 characters long, and formatted similarly to: Moving Company in {Your City} | {Name of Your Company}.The next element is the meta description, which lists your primary services and ends with a call to action.
 It must be between 100 and 150 characters in length, and approximate this format: {Name of Company} offers quality {local and long distance moving services, or similar} in {Your City}.
 Call {Phone Number} today for a free estimate!Make sure the H1, or visible headline, is both concise and descriptive, and contains your primary category.
 This format works well: {Moving Company} in {City, State}.The last major element is your page copy, a 500 to 1000-word descriptive section that must be well edited.
 Provide some background information about your company, briefly describe your core services, and close with a strong call to action.
 Use your primary keyword in a natural way.

-• Service Pages: Create a separate page for each of your core services.
+• Service Pages: Create a separate page for each of your priority services.
 Optimize each service page in exactly the same way as the homepage, making sure to substitute the relevant keyword.

 Step 3: Develop Citations and Links